sentinelfirewall/sentinel/csf/readme.txt

 The Firewall UI option in NodeWorx should now not be used and any changes made there will not be reflected in iptables.

-There is a UI option under "ConfigServer Services" for "ConfigServer Firewall & Security" that should now be used.
+There is a UI option under "ConfigServer Services" for "Sentinel Firewall" that should now be used.

 The installation will also replace the Firewall page in NodeWorx with a dummy page stating that csf should be used instead. lfd will replace the page upon